 The number of vacant parcels and the percent vacant parcels are provided for residential parcels, commercial parcels and industrial parcels.
 A vacant parcel is a piece of property with no building on it.
-Information is from Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from Cuyahoga County Fiscal Office.

-For the percent vacant calculations, residential parcels include single-family, two-family, three-family, four-family, condominiums and condo garages, mobile homes, and other residential parcels.
+For the percent vacant calculations, residential parcels include single-family, twofamily, three-family, four-family, condominiums and condo garages, mobile homes, and other residential parcels.
 Commercial parcels for the percent vacant calculations include retail businesses, hotels, restaurants, offices, and apartment buildings.
 PLEASE NOTE: The denominator used for calculating vacant commercial includes apartment buildings.
 We are unable to determine whether a vacant commercial parcel is zoned for an apartment building (we only know it is vacant and zoned commercial); therefore, to accurately calculate the percent vacant commercial parcels we need to include all commercial parcels in this calculation.